dtornqvist/icm-20948-breakout/README.md

 ### Note
 This board has not yet been produced and tested.
 As this is one of my first designs I welcome any comments or suggestions that you might have.

-I have some clearance issue in Eagle with the footprint of the ICM-20948.
-If someone knows how to fix this, please let me know.

 ## Bill of Material

 - U1: NCP563SQ18T1G, 1.8v voltage regulator ([data sheet](https://www.onsemi.com/pub/Collateral/NCP562-D.PDF))